AlyzeeCorre/Plugin-Kicad/README.md

 3. Restart KiCad (PCB Editor).
    The plugin will appear in the menu:
-   `Tools → External Plugins → version 14`
+   `Tools → External Plugins → PCB Carbon Footprint Tool`

 ---